 The Festival community is comprised of choreographers, artistic directors, performers, collaborating artists, scholars, research fellows, School Sponsors, and teams of production and arts administration interns and staff.
 Performance Ensemble dancers have the opportunity to meet and interact with School Sponsors, who provide financial support to The School and valuable networking to dancers during and after their time at the Pillow.
 Thought-provoking conversations and invaluable relationships for the future are fostered by working with, and alongside, these professionals and arts supporters.

-You might find yourself chatting with Kyle Abraham after he observes your class, browsing in The Pillow Store beside Brian Brooks, having lunch with Darrell Grand Moultrie, mingling with Wendy Whelan at a cast party, or chatting after a Q&A session with Dennis Powell, a Pittsfield Moves! participant and President of the NAACP-Berkshire County branch, after a Q&A session.
+You might find yourself chatting with Kyle Abraham after he observes your class, browsing in The Pillow Store beside Theresa Ruth Howard, having lunch with Leo Sandoval, mingling with Wendy Whelan at a cast party, or chatting after a Q&A session with Dennis Powell, a Pittsfield Moves! participant and President of the NAACP-Berkshire County branch.

 THE SETTING